kubos/kubos/docs/kubos-design.rst

 Real-time requirements are very possible to achieve directly within a Linux environment.
 In fact, millions of servers around the world with strict real-time requirements are currently running Linux.
 But there are limits to what is achievable for hard real-time within a Linux environment.
-Worst-case response time guarantees varies greatly depending on how much you've optimized Linux, but can be as low as **30 microseconds**.
+Worst-case response time guarantees vary greatly depending on how much you've optimized Linux, but can be as low as **30 microseconds**.
 This is likely enough to satisfy most hard real-time constraints.
 `Come talk to us <slack.kubos.com>`__ about how to achieve your hard real-time requirement in KubOS!